-Training at Tennessee College of Applied Technology-Shelbyville allows the student to have the ability to network, make professional contacts, and communicate with classmates, instructors, and faculty and staff.
+Training at Tennessee College of Applied Technology-Shelbyville allows the student to have the ability tonetwork, make professional contacts, and communicate with classmates, instructors, and faculty and staff.

-The educational programs offered at TCAT Shelbyville are competency based and most are open entry/exit.
+The educational programs offered at Tennessee College of Applied Technology - Shelbyville are competencybased and most are open entry/exit.
 Instruction is individualized, and learning is self-paced.